- As low as $148/Night

 **30 Day Minimum Rental**

-Freshly remodeled, back unit in duplex with 2 bedrooms and 1.5 bathrooms.
+Freshly refreshed, back unit in duplex with 2 bedrooms and 1.5 bathrooms.
 Updated finishes throughout the home with stainless steel appliances, wood/ tile floors, and washer and dryer in unit.
 Open living space downstairs with bedrooms upstairs.
-Also featuring a brand new patio where you can savor the sun!
+Also featuring a brand new patio where you can appreciate the sun!
 Also through out the property are security alarms and a ring doorbell to ensure guest safety!
 We have also improved our internet since so many people work from home.

 About the Area